fbpx

 • Knowing more about core emotions will help you teach your kid how to control them;

-• Be compassionate, kind, and curious about your children in order to affect their self-esteem positively;
+• Be compassionate, kind, and curious about your children to affect their self-esteem positively;

 • You have to repair the emotional connection with your kid when there is a break in the relationship.
 Do this as soon as possible;